makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP75.md

 Current Balance: $1,805,407 (DAI)

-## Contingency Planning
+### Contingency Planning

-In a super-bear scenario, the Oracle Core Unit could temporarily abandon long-term objectives such as:
+In a super bear scenario, the Oracle Core Unit could temporarily abandon long-term objectives such as:

-- Feed Stipend increases
+- Feed Stipend increases.
-- Feed validator set expansion
+- Feed validator set expansion.
-- Customer Oracle development
+- Customer Oracle development.
-- Marketing
+- Marketing.
-- Offsites + Conferences
+- Offsites + Conferences.
-- Research
+- Research.
-- Engineering team expansion
+- Engineering team expansion.

 Cutting all of the above would reduce expenses to ~2,500,000 DAI annually.
 The Core Unit could then use its remaining resources to focus on security and reliability.
-It could operate in this vegetative state for a considerable amount of time (12 months+), though eventually negative externalities stemming from pulling investment from long term initiatives will coagulate and compound.
+It could operate in this vegetative state for a considerable amount of time (12 months+), though eventually negative externalities stemming from pulling investment from long-term initiatives will coagulate and compound.
 Retention and team morale may also become an issue.
 Oracle gas optimization efforts may lose ground relative to the increase of gas prices the longer the super bear period continues increasing long-term costs of the DAO.

-## Return of Excess Funds

-As specified in [MIP4c2-SP19 (’Budget Process Amendment’)]([https://forum.makerdao.com/t/mip4c2-sp19-mip40-budget-process-amendment/14250](https://forum.makerdao.com/t/mip4c2-sp19-mip40-budget-process-amendment/14250)), once every three months, all funds held in the Oracle Core Unit Operations Multisig in excess of three months worth of budget will be returned to the DAO (minus outstanding liabilities).
-Three months of budget being defined as 1/4 of the allotted annual budget rather than relative to the previous three months actual expenditures.

-Note that this exclusively applies to the Operational Multi-Sig.
-Fund management of the Emergency, Gas, and Gas Emergency multisigs are distinctly exempt and will be handled on a case by case basis.

-## Unwinding and Defunding
+### Unwinding and Defunding

-Within one month of the ratification of the offboarding proposal the Facilitator will submit a proposal to the community documenting the plan for wind-down of the Oracle Core Unit.
+Within one month of the ratification of the offboarding proposal, the Facilitator will submit a proposal to the community documenting the plan for wind-down of the Oracle Core Unit.
 This plan will include line items of the necessary tasks to complete unwinding, a projected timeline, as well as a cost estimate for completion of the wind-down proposal.
 After the completion of the shutdown, any remaining budget will be returned to the DAO with the following exceptions:

 - Any outstanding payments that are owed to external parties and contributors but have not yet been paid.
 - The Oracle Core Unit and/or its management are involved in active litigation and need to retain a subset of the budget to resolve legal disputes.

-Oracle Core Unit contributor MKR vesting will be accelerated to the nearest 6 month vest on completion of the wind-down.
+Oracle Core Unit contributor MKR vesting will be accelerated to the nearest 6-month vest on completion of the wind-down.
 This means a contributor vesting 10 MKR annually would vest 5 MKR at completion of the wind-down.
-The above clause overrides the 12 month cliff.
+The above clause overrides the 12-month cliff.

+### Return of Excess Funds

+As specified in [MIP4c2-SP19 (’Budget Process Amendment’)]([https://forum.makerdao.com/t/mip4c2-sp19-mip40-budget-process-amendment/14250](https://forum.makerdao.com/t/mip4c2-sp19-mip40-budget-process-amendment/14250)), once every three months, all funds held in the Oracle Core Unit Operations Multisig in excess of three months worth of budget will be returned to the DAO (minus outstanding liabilities).
+Three months of budget being defined as 1/4 of the allotted annual budget rather than relative to the previous three months actual expenditures.

+Note that this exclusively applies to the Operational Multi-Sig.
+Fund management of the Emergency, Gas, and Gas Emergency multisigs are distinctly exempt and will be handled on a case by case basis.

 ## Proposal Parameters

 - **Minimum Feedback Period**: 1 Month.
 - **Minimum Frozen Period**: 1 Week.
 - Ratification Polls for MIP40c3 subproposals involving a Core Unit Budget Modification will have different requirements to MIP51c2.
 Instead of binary voting, they must use ranked-choice voting, with the options as follows:
   - A: Approve existing budget (2021-2022) (Business as usual)
   - B: Approve proposed budget (2022-2023) (Reduced budget exempt from further cuts for 12 months)
   - C: Reject budget
   - D: Abstain

 In order for this Ratification Poll to conclude successfully and the contained proposal(s) move to Accepted status, each of the following conditions must be true: